hebaalazzeh/hebaalazzeh/README.md

 ### Hi there! 👋

 I'm **Heba Alazzeh**, a dynamic individual with a burning passion for technology and innovation.
-As a **Computer Science student** and **Software Engineer Intern** at Think Round, Inc., I'm constantly exploring new horizons in the world of software development and beyond.
+As a **Computer Science student**, I'm constantly exploring new horizons in the world of software development and beyond.

 #### 💡 What sets me apart: